 Nyonya Baba or Peranakan Chinese are descendants of Chinese immigrants who moved into the Malay archipelago between 15th and 17th centuries.
 They’re best known for their unique traditions, cultures, and food.

-Nyonya Baba’s traditional cuisine is a must-try in Melaka, not only Asam Laksa.
+Nyonya Baba’s traditional cuisine is a must-try during your trip to Melaka, not only Asam Laksa.
 Not sure where to find them?
 Head over to Jonker Street and try out Baba Freds Nyonya Restaurant or Jonker 88 Restaurant.

 Take the Melaka River Cruise